The child finds their usual routine from your very first morning.

 You arrive on the ground.
 Before you, twenty people listened to the same thing.
 The family tells the story, starts again, adjusts, hopes to be understood.
 The QR code sets this basic context before you arrive.
 When you talk with them, you start straight from what's unique to your meeting.

-Cards in bulk for a team of AESH, a PIAL (a local inclusive education hub, in France), a district?
-Want to talk it over with your coordinator or the inspectorate?
-Write to us, we'll look at the best format together.
+Bulk cards for a team of AESH, a PIAL (a local network of teaching assistants, in France), a school district?
+Would you like to talk about it with your coordinator or with the inspectorate?
+Write to us, we will look at the best format together.

 ✓ A6 format, 4 per A4 sheet ✓ No proselytising ✓ The family decides freely